 LDTA/4030 Qualifying mixtures of materials

-- there must be no deliberate mixing of qualifying and non-qualifying material for the purposes of disposal.
-In this context, it will be important for the landfill site operator to demonstrate the steps that the waste processor takes to separate qualifying and non-qualifying waste streams and to store them separately.
-It is good practice for a landfill site operator to familiarise themselves with their customers’ processes, for example, by carrying out onsite inspections and taking note of the steps taken to separate waste streams
+- There must be no deliberate mixing of qualifying and non-qualifying waste streams for the purposes of disposal.
+In this context, it will be important for you to demonstrate the steps that the waste processor takes to separate qualifying and non-qualifying waste streams and to store them separately.
+It’s good practice for you to familiarise yourself with these processes, for example, by carrying out regular on-site inspections and documenting the steps taken to separate waste streams.

-- the mixture must not be hazardous waste within the meaning of the European Waste Directive.
-If the amount of non-qualifying material in a mixed load is such as to classify the load as hazardous, all of that load will be chargeable at the standard rate.
-This will be assessed against WM3, with which landfill site operators musty already comply.
-The landfill site operator should review evidence of non-hazardous classification and be satisfied that it appears to be a true and accurate assessment.
-A copy of this evidence should be retained by the landfill site operator
+- The mixture must not be hazardous waste within the meaning of the European Waste Directive.
+This will be assessed against Waste classification technical guidance WM3, with which you must already comply.
+If the assessment shows the waste is hazardous within the meaning of the European Waste Directive that load will be chargeable at the standard rate.
+You should review evidence of non-hazardous classification and be satisfied that it appears to be a true and accurate assessment.
+A copy of this evidence should be retained by you.

-- there must be no arrangement in respect of the mixture, the purpose of which is the avoidance of tax
+- There must be no tax avoidance arrangement in respect of the mixture.

 LDTA/4040 Qualifying mixtures of materials: fines and loss on ignition test